-Curtis McGrath and Amanda Reynolds have moved a step closer to securing themselves a place on the Australian Paralympic team after winning the first selection trial at the Oceania canoe sprint Championships in Adelaide.
+Curtis McGrath and Amanda Reynolds have moved a step closer to securing themselves a place on the Australian Paralympic Team after winning the first selection trial at the 2016 Oceania Canoe Sprint Championships in Adelaide, SA.

-Reynolds felt it was a far from the perfect performance and she has plenty to work on ahead of the second selection trial at the National Sprint Championships in Perth from 2 to 6 March.
+Reynolds felt it was a far from the perfect performance and said she has plenty to work on ahead of the second selection trial at the National Sprint Championships in Perth, WA, starting 2 March.

-“I have a new boat so it is just about getting used to the boat again, and building up strength and working hard to make sure that we are priming at Nationals and then off to Rio in September.”
+“I have a new boat, so it is just about getting used to the boat again, and building up strength and working hard to make sure that we are priming at Nationals, and then off to Rio [for the 2016 Paralympic Games] in September.”

-McGrath also believes he has plenty of improvement left in him after he finished second in the men’s K1 200 multi-class final to take out the KL2 Oceania title.
+McGrath also believes he has plenty of improvement left in him, after he finished second in the men’s kayak multi-class final to take out the KL2 Oceania title.

-Earlier, the Varsity Lakes paddler took out the men’s V1 200 title and the extra race meant he did not produce the time he was after in the K1.
+Earlier, the Varsity Lakes paddler took out the men’s va’a 200m title, and the extra race meant he did not produce the time he was after in the kayak.

-Littlehales to has enjoyed being challenged by McGrath despite them racing in different classes.
+Littlehales, too, has enjoyed being challenged by McGrath, despite racing in different classes.

-Today the 16-year-old beat Curtis for the first time and set a new PB by half a second.
+Today (15 February), the 16-year-old beat McGrath for the first time and set a new half-second personal best.

-“I have been chasing him for a while now and it is always good racing against him because in my class I am almost uncontested sometimes because I win by a few seconds but having Curt half a second in front it helps drive me in the last 100 metres,” Littlehales said.
+“I have been chasing him for a while now, and it is always good racing against him, because in my class I am almost uncontested sometimes, because I win by a few seconds.
+But having Curt half a second in front, it helps drive me in the last 100m,” Littlehales said.

-“The current qualifying place for tenth spot is about 42.5 so I need to get under that in Germany to get the Paralympic quota but I think I am on track,” Littlehales said.
+“The current qualifying place for 10th spot is about 42.50, so I need to get under that in Germany to get the Paralympic quota, but I think I am on track,” he said.